 The sediment filter sock or pipe sock has numerous benefits.
-The sediment filter sock is made from recycled absorbent geotextiles called Ultra-X-Tex that will capture both oil and sediment.
+The sediment filter sock is made from recycled absorbent geotextiles called Ultra-Filter-Tex that will capture both oil and sediment.
 The silt filter sock helps keep you in compliance with NPDES, 40 CFR 122.26 (1999) and can be used as a Best Management Practice for Storm Water Pollution Prevention Plans.
 The pipe sock will be perfect for smaller dewatering jobs.
 Other dewatering products, like the dewatering bag, are better for larger dewatering projects.
 Other sediment filter sock benefits:

 - Made in the USA

 |Part #||Description||Dimensions in. (mm)||Oil Capacity gal.
 (L)||Weight lbs. (kg)|

 |Ultratech 9705-O/S||Oil & Sediment||8 dia. x 60 L (204 x 1,524)||1.7 (6.4)||2.0 (1.0)|

 |Ultratech 9706-O/S||Oil & Sediment||12 dia. x 60 L (305 x 1,524)||2.6 (9.8)||3.0 (1.5)|

 |Ultratech 9707-O/S||Oil & Sediment||16 dia. x 60 L (407 x 1,524)||3.5 (13.2)||3.0 (1.5)|